ZhiweiNiepku/E2VD/README.md

 **!!
 NOTE: We provide the extracted features of the sequences used for experiments at the end of this section.
 You can use the extracted results directly for downstream applications and skip this section.**

-Use our pretrained backbone to extract feature embeddings of protein sequences for downstream application.
+Use our pretrained customized protein language model to extract feature embeddings of protein sequences for downstream application.
 The pretrained checkpoint can be downloaded in the table below.

 Use `pretraining/extract_embedding_local.py` to extract feature embeddings on your computer or server.
 Please modify the file path in the code before executing.